notSafeForDev/flash-toy-sync-v3/README.md

 # Flash Toy Sync V3
-## _Control your sex toy through the ancient technology known as flash_

 Flash toy sync is being developed to make existing flash games able to control different kind of sex toys.
-For stroker toys, it does that by syncing the toys movements, to the movements in the animations.
+For stroker toys, it does that by syncing the toy's movements, to the movements in the animations.

-#
-#
+&nbsp;

 ## Download

 You will be able to download a build of the project [here](https://github.com/notSafeForDev/flash-toy-sync-v3/releases).

-#
-#
+&nbsp;

 ## Supported Toys

 - None ([theHandy](https://www.thehandy.com/) will be implemented first)

-#
-#

----
+&nbsp;

 ## Development